rkalia60be24-hue/self-pruning-neural-network/README.md

 # Observations

-## Observations

-- The sparsity level remains almost constant (~0.01%) across all values of λ
+- The sparsity level remains extremely low (~0.01%) for all values of λ
-- This indicates that the model is not effectively pruning weights during training
+- This suggests that the model is not effectively learning to prune weights
-- Even when λ is increased, the gate values are not being pushed close to zero

-- The accuracy decreases slightly as λ increases, but without any meaningful gain in sparsity
+- Increasing λ slightly reduces accuracy, but does not increase sparsity
-- This suggests that the sparsity regularization is not strong enough or not influencing the gates properly
+- This indicates that the sparsity regularization is not strong enough to push gate values towards zero

+- Ideally, higher λ should result in higher sparsity, but this trend is not observed here
-- Possible reasons could be:
+- This could be due to:
-  - λ value is too small to impact training
-  - Gate values (after sigmoid) are not reaching very low values
+  - Gate values not reaching sufficiently low values after sigmoid
+  - λ being too small to influence training significantly
-  - The threshold used to measure sparsity might be too strict
+  - The threshold used to calculate sparsity being too strict

-Overall, the current setup does not show a strong sparsity vs accuracy trade-off, and further tuning is needed to achieve effective pruning.
+Overall, the current model behaves more like a standard neural network rather than a self-pruning one, and further tuning is required to achieve meaningful sparsity.

 ## How to Run